rsbergo/SwingTutorial/README.md

 Toolbars provide a quick access to the most frequently used commands.
 In Java Swing, the JToolBar class creates a toolbar in an application.

 A toolbar is created with `JToolBar`.
 A button inserted into a toolbar is a regular `JButton`.
 The toolbar is placed to the north area of the `BorderLayout`. `BorderLayout` is the default layout manager for the content pane of a `JFrame`, `JWindow`, `JDialog`, `JInternalFrame`, and `Applet`.

+## Swing Layout Management

+Java Seing has two kind of components: containers and children.
+The containers group children into suitable layouts. *Layout managers* are used to create layouts.
+There are three layout managers that are more suitable in modern UI creation: `MigLayout`, `GroupLayout`, and `FormLayout`.
+These are powerful, flexible layout managers that can cope with most layout requirements. `FlowLayout`, `GridLayout`, `CardLayout`, `BoxLayout`, `GridBagLayout` are obsolete layout managers that cannot fulfill requirements of a modern UI.

+Obsolete layout managers are either too simple or unnecessarily complex.
+They use fixed gaps between components, which is not portable since the user interface becomes broken once the program is run on different screen resolutions.
+Obsolete layout managers try to fix their weaknesses by a technique called nesting: developers use several different layout managers in multiple panels.
+While feasible, it brings additional unnecessary complexity to the code.

+The `FlowLayout` manager is the simplest layout manager in the Java Swing toolkit.
+It is the default layout manager for the `JPanel` component.
+When calculating its children size, a `FlowLayout` lets each component assume its natural (preferred) size.
+The manager puts components into a row in the order they were added; if a component does not fit into a row, it goes into the next one.
+Components can be added from the right to the left or from the left to the right.
+The manager allows to align the components, but implicitly the components are centered and there is a 5px space between components and components and the edges of the container.

+Without setting the preferred size for the `JTextArea` component, the component would have a size of its text.
+Without the text, the component would not be visible at all.
+Writing or deleting some text in the component makes it grow and shrink accordingly.